top of page

 Time-enhanced character

 Almost every square meter of street front is bedecked with tourist temptations.
-Mostly, but by no means all, tat.
-Amongst the hustle, upscale boutiques for interiors, women’s clothing, designer teas, sweet treats, and natty stationery are making an appearance.
-Funnily enough, in its trading heyday Hoi An’s warehouses would have overflowed with home ornaments in ivory, fine silk, treats like nuts, spices and tea, and that real luxury, paper.
+Most, but by no means all, tat.
+Amongst the hustle, upscale boutiques for interiors, women’s clothing, designer 'T's and designer teas, sweet treats, and natty stationery are all making an appearance.
+Funnily enough, in its trading heyday Hôi An’s warehouses would have overflowed with home ornaments in ivory, fine silk, treats like nuts, spices and tea, and that real luxury, paper.
 Proof that life invariably moves in giant circles.

-Purely out of professional curiosity, I booked to see Hoi An’s show ‘Memories: Witness Centuries of Beauty’.
+Purely out of professional curiosity, I booked to see Hội An’s show ‘Memories: Witness Centuries of Beauty’.
 It’s like an opening ceremony for a provincial Olympics.
 Spectacular in parts, deeply naff in others, populist and ‘educational’, if you can follow.
 (Sit on the left hand side for English subtitles).
-Its tone perfectly sums up the town’s fate: success brings shallowness.
+It perfectly sums up the town’s fate: success brings shallowness.

-Other places I love, including Luang Prabang, Galle Fort and Matera take note.
+Other places I love, particularly Luang Prabang, Galle Fort and Matera take note.

-But I don’t want you giving up on Hoi An, it’s still utterly enchanting and inspiring, when you look for it.
-And probably my favourite place in Vietnam.
+But I really don’t want you giving up on Hội An, it’s still utterly enchanting and inspiring, when you look for it.
+And probably my favourite town in Vietnam.

 The Cantonese Assembly House; Hội Quán Quảng Đông is a particularly enchanting spot.
 Compact, ornate, atmospheric and serene.